davidebrescia/AI_for_Machiavelli_card_game/README.md

 Furthermore, the software does not support Jolly cards (the implementation would be quite easy, but the computational effort would become huge, more than what it is now).

 ## Code
 The code is commented, but in italian (as the card game!) and a bit messily.
-Maybe, in the future, I will make it better.
+Maybe, in the future, I will make it better (spoiler: I won't).